apaz-cli/daisho/README.md

 The goal of this project is to create a language that's nice to work with, looks and feels like Java, but maps to low level C code with manual memory management.

 The language is currently still in a planning stage.
-I'm writing the grammar and language specification right now at the same time as the parser, and thinking through how I'm going to accomplish everything I want to accomplish.
-Currently I'm going down the rabbit hole of generic type validation semantics and implicit conversions of generic types.
-Type checking and control flow analysis are going to be the hardest part of this project.
-Code generation is the easy part.
+I'm writing multiple parts of the language at the same time to get a feel for how things are supposed to work, and thinking through how I'm going to accomplish everything I want to accomplish.
+I'm currently going down the rabbit hole of generic type validation semantics and implicit conversions of generic types, with how that's going to map to C. Type checking and control flow analysis are going to be the hardest part of this project.
+Parsing and code generation are the easy parts.

 <br>